TGV POS: History

+Since 2023, TGV POS and Réseau Duplex trainsets have been undergoing rebuilding programs, resulting in reconfigured TGV Réseau and TGV POS Duplex trainsets.
+The TGV POS Duplex is rebuilt using power cars from former TGV POS sets and passenger coaches from the TGV Réseau Duplex fleet; from 2019 onward, the 15 kV AC electrical equipment was removed from the POS power cars.
+The 19 TGV POS Duplex sets are being refurbished for domestic service in France under the inOui and Ouigo brands.

 World rail speed record

 On 3 April 2007 a train using both power cars of the TGV POS trainset number 4402 set a new world speed record for travel on conventional rails.
 The Project V150 train reached 574.8 km/h.
 As part of a series of increasingly faster runs that culminated in the official record attempt, it set an unofficial speed record of 554.3 km/h on 13 February 2007.

 Between the TGV POS power cars were three specially modified Duplex cars.
 The cars closest to the locomotive were each fitted with two powered bogies, similar to the AGV prototype (four Alstom 12 LCS 3550 C traction motors), providing four more powered axles than the trainset used during the 1990 TGV world speed record, and had a theoretical maximum power output of 19.6 MW.

 The train set ran with larger wheels, and the voltage of the overhead lines was increased to 31 kV from the standard 25 kV.
 The maximum speed was achieved near kilometer post 193 on the LGV Est between Meuse and the Champagne-Ardenne TGV stations.